User Onboarding (users, KYC, terms)

 • PENDING — still in progress; poll again later.

 • SUCCESS — user can trade.
-A wallet is automatically created at this point (for both SHARED and INDIVIDUAL ISVs).
+A wallet is automatically created at this point (for both STANDING and INDIVIDUAL ISVs).

 • FAILUREfailReason is populated with details.
 Direct the user to supportEmail for manual review.